tehzz/vpk0/README.md

 The encoder in this crate checks at most the next ten bytes, as that was the maximum number necessary to match all 500 `vpk0` encoded files in *SSB64*.
-In the future, this parameter may become another option for [`EncoderBuilder`].
+In the future, this parameter may become another option for [`Encoder`].

 ### Advanced Usages
 #### Getting info from a `vpk0` file